List of Bose portable audio products: SoundLink Mini

-After a successful performance of earlier models, Bose has launched the model Revolve and Revolve Plus on 13 April 2017.
+After a deployment of earlier models, Bose launched the model Revolve and Revolve Plus on 13 April 2017.
 Some salient features are immersive & 360 degrees sound, water-resistant design (IPX4), durable, seamless aluminium body, NFC pairing for secure connectivity to your NFC-enabled devices.

 The speaker's bottom has some connections that can be used with a charging cradle that can charge the speaker without connecting a charging cable.

 SoundLink Revolve II and Revolve + II are launched as a successor to Revolve and Revolve +.
 Internals have been upgraded from IPX4 to IP55, battery life has been upgraded.
 Whereas the design remains same.